Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 The first two floors have a lot of backstage areas off to the sides, and the third floor and basement are all "backstage".
 Many of these areas were converted in living spaces for Barzilai and his staff.
+All backstage areas are off-limits to party guests, so PCs need to be sneaky when exploring them.

 There are a total of 22 dottari in the house, half of which attend to the guests while wearing smiley masks.
 The other half stands in reserve, waiting for the